Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 GB and GBC regular cartridges are all compatible with the device.
 Flash cartridges are more or less, essentially due the very weak 5V power board (the EZ-Flash jr. for example boots with difficulty and crashes when reading the SD card due to current draw).
 The size of the cartridge slot is also a bit off.
 Re-inserting and wobbling the cartridge is sometimes necessary to boot a game correctly.
 But it's generally fine for the price it was sold initially (around 30€ shipped from China in 2019).
 The console is overall better than a non modded GBC regarding ergonomy and was a very appreciable clone before the massive introduction of much better screen mods.
 Pads and buttons do not feel as cheap as the ones delivered with GBC replacement shells and do the job honestly.
 It is reported that the sound has issues but I think the only reason is that the speaker does not mix the stereo signals.
 It sounds legit for a casual player at least.

-Overall, the console is perfect for kids and to avoid ruining collectible artifacts when playing outside.
+Overall, the console is perfect for kids and to avoid ruining collectible artifacts when playing outside with a Game Boy Camera (if you can read the screen under the sun).

 The console comes with a 188-in-one internal rom, labelled GBCK003.
 It contains in real only 66 different games with repeated entries in the menu.
 All games are arcade classics of the early Game Boy library, mostly MBC1 and games without mapper (plus there is at least one MBC2 and one MBC5 game), mostly Japanese versions.
 Two games have save features but they are just broken.